lkuper/dissertation/diss/outline.md

 2. LVars: Lattice-based Data Structures for Deterministic Parallelism 2.1.
 Motivating example: a parallel, pipelined graph computation 2.2.
+LVars by example
+  2.3.
 Lattices, stores, and determinism
-  2.3. lambdaLVar: syntax and semantics
+  2.4. lambdaLVar: syntax and semantics
-  2.4.
+  2.5.
 Proof of determinism for lambdaLVar
-  2.5.
+  2.6.
 Generalizing the `put` and `get` operations

 3. Quasi-Deterministic and Event-Driven Programming with LVars 3.1.
 LVish, informally